-Titers are useful tools that really aren’t that expensive in the long run when compared to the thousands of dollars pet owners spend on chronic, vaccine-induced diseases including but certainly not limited to, hypothyroidism, seizures, cancer, arthritis, allergies and gastrointestinal issues.
+Titers are useful tools that really don’t cost much more than vaccines … especially when compared to the thousands of dollars pet owners spend every year on chronic, vaccine-induced diseases including but certainly not limited to, hypothyroidism, seizures, cancer, arthritis, allergies and gastrointestinal issues.

-Many vets fail to make the connection between chronic, debilitating disease and over-vaccination, so unless a puppy’s head swells to the size of a football immediately after vaccination, they are reluctant to blame vaccines for any of the adverse reactions that Dr. Schultz identified.
+Many vets fail to make the connection between chronic, debilitating disease and over-vaccination, so unless a puppy’s head swells to the size of a football immediately after vaccination, they’re reluctant to blame vaccines for any of the adverse reactions that Dr Schultz identified.

 You can really open your vet’s eyes to safer and more effective puppy vaccination programs by paying for titer tests and investing in monovalent vaccines …

 Chances are cases like Easy ‘s will disappear which means one less puppy will be potentially harmed by needless or thoughtless vaccination.